EdanStasiuk/LiteCode/README.md

 ### Notes

-- LiteCode is currently **backend-only**; no frontend or mobile app exists yet.
+- LiteCode is currently backend-only; no frontend or mobile app exists yet.
-- Code execution is **not implemented yet**
+- Code execution is not implemented yet.
-- Docker/Kubernetes-based sandboxing is planned for real code execution in the future.
+- Docker/Kubernetes-based sandboxing is not implemented yet.